 Definition of Python 3 For Loop

-When we have a block of code that we want to repeat a certain number of times, we use a for a loop.
+When we have a block of code that we want to repeat a certain number of times, we use a For loop.

 - Even strings, despite the lack of an iterable technique but we won’t go into that right now.
 Having an iterable method simply means that the data may be displayed in a list format, with numerous values arranged in a logical sequence.

-Below is the syntax of Python 3 for loop is as follows.
+Below is the syntax of Python 3 For loop as follows.

-- The below step shows how to use python 3 for loop are as follows.
+The below steps shows how to use python 3 For loop are as follows.

 In this step, we use python 3 to print the list of strings.
 In the below example, we are printing the list of names.

 name = ["ABC", "PQR", "XYZ"] for x in name: print (x)